ChetanRathod03/Ironclad-Secure--Vault-Management-System/README.md

 💾 Database Schema

 User Table
+Purpose: Stores information about all registered users of the system.
 | Column       | Description                 |
 | ------------ | --------------------------- |
 | id           | UUID Primary Key            |